All in One: Exploring Unified Vision-Language Tracking with Multi-Modal Alignment: Experiments

 \subsection{Evaluation on Generic Scenes}

 \myPara{LaSOT.} LaSOT~\cite{fan2019lasot} is a densely annotated large-scale VL tracking dataset that contains 1,120 videos for training and 280 long-term videos for evaluation.
 In this dataset, objects disappear and reappear frequently, making long-term tracking in generic scenes highly challenging.
 From Tab.~\ref{table:four_datasets}, we can observe that our approach sets a new SOTA on LaSOT, which provides compelling evidence for long-term tracking and suggests that our approach is capable of recognizing objects in extremely long videos.
-Fig.~\ref{fig:LaSOT_attribute} demonstrates that All-in-One outperforms other trackers on eight challenging attributes, \ie background clutter and motion blur, illustration variation, low resolution, fast motion, full occlusion, deformation, and aspect ration change.
+Fig.~\ref{fig:LaSOT_attribute} demonstrates All-in-One outperforms other trackers on two challenging attributes, \ie background clutter and motion blur.

 \myPara{LaSOT$_{\rm Ext}$.} LaSOT$_{\rm Ext}$~\cite{fan2021lasot} is the extended version of~\cite{fan2019lasot}, which comprises 150 manually annotated videos.
-Tab.~\ref{tab:AblationStudy} indicates All-in-One surpasses all previous advanced trackers and obtains the best AUC score of $71.7\%$, gaining a significant improvement of $2.6\%$ compared with the current SOTA one-stream tracker OSTrack~\cite{ye2022joint}.
+Tab.~\ref{tab:AblationStudy} indicates All-in-One surpasses all previous advanced trackers and obtains the best AUC score of $54.5\%$, gaining a significant improvement of $7.1\%$ compared with the current SOTA one-stream tracker OSTrack~\cite{ye2022joint}.

 \myPara{OTB99-L.} OTB99-L~\cite{li2017tracking} is an early VL tracking dataset contains 51 videos for training and 48 videos for public evaluation.
 As shown in Tab.~\ref{table:four_datasets}, compared with recent SOTA trackers, our tracker achieves comparable results, which validates the effectiveness of our tracker.